Arons & Solomon Divorce Lawyers | April 4, 2016 | Articles

 Ultimately, if a divorce does not settle before trial, the case will go before a judge and a trial will be conducted.
 Trial is a lengthy and expensive process, and often exposes both sides to much risk.
 After all the evidence and information is presented before a judge, the judge will apply the law based on the facts presented.
 A judge’s decision may be appealed, however, appeals are costly and require much more time to fully proceed.

-THE EXPERIENCED FAMILY LAW ATTORNEYS AT ARONS & SOLOMON ARE HERE TO HELP ADVISE YOU ABOUT DIFFERENT TYPES OF DIVORCE
+THE EXPERIENCED FAMILY LAW ATTORNEYS AT ARONS & SOLOMON DIVORCE LAWYERS ARE HERE TO HELP ADVISE YOU ABOUT DIFFERENT TYPES OF DIVORCE

 In New Jersey, fewer than one percent of all divorce cases end up in trial.
 Still, contested divorces often begin when emotions are flaring and much is at stake including child custody, alimony, finances, and marital debt.
 Before you decide that contesting a divorce is your best option, speak with a family law attorney who understands the risks and benefits of such a method for pursuing a divorce.